kyleboas/tacticsjournal.com/sponsorship.md

 ---

 Sponsorship is exclusive.
 Only one sponsor per week.
-I will not accept any gambling sponsorships.
+I will not accept any gambling sponsorships and I would only help promote something I support personally.

 ---